-The bill requires pet stores to obtain the animals from “a public animal control agency or shelter, society for the prevention of cruelty to animals shelter, humane society shelter, or rescue group … that is in a cooperative agreement with at least one private or public shelter.”
+Starting in January 2019, pet stores will be required to obtain animals from “a public animal control agency or shelter, society for the prevention of cruelty to animals shelter, humane society shelter, or rescue group … that is in a cooperative agreement with at least one private or public shelter.”
 Stores will face up to $500 fines for the sale of each animal that is not determined to be a rescue, according to the Los Angeles Times.

-The bill's passage makes California the first state to ban the sale of animals from so-called puppy mills or mass breeding facilities, according to the Associated Press.
+The bill's passage also makes California the first state to ban the sale of animals from so-called puppy mills or mass breeding.

 California became the first state in the U.S. to ban single-use plastic bags in 2015, according to the San Diego Union-Tribune.
 Businesses that continue to offer the bags have to charge customers a fee.